shivanshdave/2020-432/classes/class15/README.md

 ## Plans for the Rest of the Semester

 Here is a [Google Doc](http://bit.ly/432-next-steps) containing (and amplifying on) the emails I've sent this week.
+I won't update it again after noon today.

 ## Today's Slides